jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 a whole step to 3&#x302;,
 a half step to 4&#x302;,
 a whole step to 5&#x302;, etc.).
+Since there are whole steps between most scale degrees, the formula can be simplified by just specifying the location of the half steps.
+For example, the major scale has half steps between 3&#x302;--4&#x302; and 7&#x302;--1&#x302;.

 Scales can also be described by the interval between scale degrees and the tonic.
 For example,